Holiday Apartment Campoamor - Sun, Sea, Beaches, Golf, Pool

 Holiday Apartment in Campoamor, Costa Blanca, Spain: Shared pool, close to award-winning Blue Flag beaches & the famous ‘golf triangle’ - Spain’s best kept secret!

 Two bedroom apartment with onsite pool close to 3 golf clubs and 10 minutes drive to the "Blue Flag" beach at La Zenia.
 Enjoy breakfast or an early evening cocktail on the balcony, or just soak up the sun on the roof terrace.
 Double bed and twin beds supplemented by a sofa bed, enabling the apartment to accommodate 6.
 Fully equipped kitchen.
 Air conditioned lounge.
-(No wi-fi) .
-Tv and DVD player are provided for you to use with your own DVD's.
+Wi-Fi internet connection.
+Tv with English language satellite TV service and DVD player (for you to use with your own DVD's) are provided.
 Local support is provided by our Property Managers who will be pleased to assist with any special requests.
 An ideal base for the family with a great communal pool just two mins walk away.
 15 minute drive to Torrevieja, with its small market stalls along the front in the evening.
 Three superb golf courses at Villamartin, Las Ramblas and Campoamor.
 Local shops and bars in the area, with a large super market 10 minutes drive away, and more bars and restaurants on offer at La Zenia.
 Leisure activities available within 15 minutes of the apartment include sailing, water skiing, boat hire, wind surfing, fishing, walking, cycling, horse riding, golf, tennis, scuba diving, and a theatre/cinema.
 Less than 45 minutes drive away there is also climbing, flying, mountain biking, a sports centre, historic sites, a museum, a zoo, and a theme park.
 The apartment is 20 min from Murcia Airport airport and 40 min from Alicante Airport.